mathisgauthey/mathisgauthey.github.io_old/content/post/How I Reverse Engineered Daylio Backup to Allow for Csv File Importing.md

 - Query the entire `Journal` section of each daily-note.
 - Take the `mood::x` key and add it as a daily evaluation from 1 to 5 for Daylio moods.
 And remove that part afterward.
 - Take the title for the new Daylio note title.
 And remove that part afterward.

-### Difficulties Encountered

-- The regex.
-They are a pain.
-I won't explain much because ChatGPT exists, and you can use [regex101 to build, test, and debug regex](https://regex101.com/).

 ### The Script